Common Roulette Strategies

 Again, even money bets are the most popular here, so we will stay with the example of red/black.
-With trend betting, you watch and wait till two consecutive spins bring the same result, so either two reds or two blacks.
-Then you bet on the same colour.
+With trend betting, you watch and wait until two consecutive spins bring the same result, so either two reds or two blacks.
+Then you bet on the same color.
 If you win, keep going and see how long the run continues.
 If you lose, relax and wait for the next two consecutives.

 The reason strategists like this roulette strategy is that it keeps you involved in the action without betting on every spin of the wheel.
 They argue that this reduces the chances of the law of averages catching up with you and improves your odds of finishing the game with a profit.

 There are plenty of other strategies out there, and some of them are quite outlandish, but we have covered some of the most popular.
 Why not join us at the roulette wheel and give them a try?
 Good luck!